JCSDA/jedi-docs/docs/inside/jedi-components/mpas-jedi/build.rst

 Controlling the testing
 -----------------------

-In addition to the basic :code:`ctest` command shown in :ref:`build-test-mpas-cheyenne`, which runs all of the available tests for MPAS-JEDI, :code:`ctest` has basic flags and arguments available for selecting a subset of tests.  :code:`ctest` also automatically provides some logging functionality that is useful for reviewing passing and failing test cases.
+In addition to the basic :code:`ctest` command shown in :ref:`build-test-mpas-derecho`, which runs all of the available tests for MPAS-JEDI, :code:`ctest` has basic flags and arguments available for selecting a subset of tests.  :code:`ctest` also automatically provides some logging functionality that is useful for reviewing passing and failing test cases.
 Both of those aspects of